 Challenging the Status Quo and Social Norms

 "A rose by any other name would smell as sweet" also subtly promotes the idea of challenging the status quo and questioning social norms.
-Names and labels are often used to enforce social hierarchies and maintain existing power structures.
+Plus, names and labels are often used to enforce social hierarchies and maintain existing power structures.
 By questioning the significance of these labels, we can challenge the assumptions and biases that underpin these structures.

 Similarly, social norms often dictate how individuals should behave based on their gender, race, or religion.
-These norms can be limiting and oppressive, preventing people from expressing their true selves.
+So these norms can be limiting and oppressive, preventing people from expressing their true selves.
 By challenging these norms and embracing diversity, we can create a more inclusive and equitable society where everyone is valued for who they are, not for how they conform to societal expectations.

 The Power of Language and Symbolism